 Townsend Security's VMware Cloud Provider Partner Program

-The Townsend Security VMware Cloud Provider partner program is designed to match the partner’s business model with usage-based key management and flexible deployment options that eliminate licensing headaches, and which empowers the VMware Cloud Provider to scale their business.
+The Townsend Security MSP and VMware Cloud Provider partner program is designed to match the partner’s business model with usage-based key management and flexible deployment options that eliminate licensing headaches, and which empowers the MSP and VMware Cloud Provider to scale their business.
 There are no upfront costs or annual fees, no annual minimum license fees, and no restrictions on KMS deployment in the cloud or on customer premises.
 Townsend Security works with partners to design and implement a pricing plan that matches the way they do business.
 The result is a highly scalable and predictable deployment of VMware encryption and key management with no administrative overhead.

 Townsend Security provides key management technology, no cost training, 24/7 technical support, and an easy partner program with no unpleasant surprises.
 It is easy to get started at this link.

 “A very cost effective solution in terms of performance, manageability, security, and availability.
 As a result, my company